vinayada1/bicep/src/Bicep.Types.Kubernetes/generated/kubernetes/kubernetes.apps/v1/types.md

 * **storagePolicyName**: string: Storage Policy Based Management (SPBM) profile name.
 * **volumePath**: string (Required): Path that identifies vSphere volume vmdk

+## IoK8SApiAppsV1DaemonSetUpdateStrategy
+### Properties
+* **rollingUpdate**: [IoK8SApiAppsV1RollingUpdateDaemonSet](#iok8sapiappsv1rollingupdatedaemonset): Spec to control the desired behavior of daemon set rolling update.
+* **type**: string: Type of daemon set update.
+Can be "RollingUpdate" or "OnDelete".
+Default is RollingUpdate.

+## IoK8SApiAppsV1RollingUpdateDaemonSet
+### Properties
+* **maxUnavailable**: string: IntOrString is a type that can hold an int32 or a string.
+When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
+This allows you to have, for example, a JSON field that can accept a name or number.

+## IoK8SApiAppsV1DaemonSetStatus
+### Properties
+* **collisionCount**: int: Count of hash collisions for the DaemonSet.
+The DaemonSet controller uses this field as a collision avoidance mechanism when it needs to create the name for the newest ControllerRevision.
+* **conditions**: [IoK8SApiAppsV1DaemonSetCondition](#iok8sapiappsv1daemonsetcondition)[]: Represents the latest available observations of a DaemonSet's current state.
+* **currentNumberScheduled**: int (Required): The number of nodes that are running at least 1 daemon pod and are supposed to run the daemon pod.
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/
+* **desiredNumberScheduled**: int (Required): The total number of nodes that should be running the daemon pod (including nodes correctly running the daemon pod).
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/
+* **numberAvailable**: int: The number of nodes that should be running the daemon pod and have one or more of the daemon pod running and available (ready for at least spec.minReadySeconds)
+* **numberMisscheduled**: int (Required): The number of nodes that are running the daemon pod, but are not supposed to run the daemon pod.
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/
+* **numberReady**: int (Required): The number of nodes that should be running the daemon pod and have one or more of the daemon pod running and ready.
+* **numberUnavailable**: int: The number of nodes that should be running the daemon pod and have none of the daemon pod running and available (ready for at least spec.minReadySeconds)
+* **observedGeneration**: int: The most recent generation observed by the daemon set controller.
+* **updatedNumberScheduled**: int: The total number of nodes that are running updated daemon pod

+## IoK8SApiAppsV1DaemonSetCondition
+### Properties
+* **lastTransitionTime**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.
+* **message**: string: A human readable message indicating details about the transition.
+* **reason**: string: The reason for the condition's last transition.
+* **status**: string (Required): Status of the condition, one of True, False, Unknown.
+* **type**: string (Required): Type of DaemonSet condition.

+## metadata
+### Properties
+* **annotations**: [annotations](#annotations): The annotations for the resource.
+* **labels**: [labels](#labels): The labels for the resource.
+* **name**: string (Required, DeployTimeConstant): The name of the resource.
+* **namespace**: string (DeployTimeConstant): The namespace of the resource.

+## annotations
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

+## labels
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

+## IoK8SApiAppsV1DeploymentSpec
+### Properties
+* **minReadySeconds**: int: Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available.
+Defaults to 0 (pod will be considered available as soon as it is ready)
+* **paused**: bool: Indicates that the deployment is paused.
+* **progressDeadlineSeconds**: int: The maximum time in seconds for a deployment to make progress before it is considered to be failed.
+The deployment controller will continue to process failed deployments and a condition with a ProgressDeadlineExceeded reason will be surfaced in the deployment status.
+Note that progress will not be estimated during the time a deployment is paused.
+Defaults to 600s.
+* **replicas**: int: Number of desired pods.
+This is a pointer to distinguish between explicit zero and not specified.
+Defaults to 1.
+* **revisionHistoryLimit**: int: The number of old ReplicaSets to retain to allow rollback.
+This is a pointer to distinguish between explicit zero and not specified.
+Defaults to 10.
+* **selector**: [IoK8SApimachineryPkgApisMetaV1LabelSelector](#iok8sapimachinerypkgapismetav1labelselector) (Required): A label selector is a label query over a set of resources.
+The result of matchLabels and matchExpressions are ANDed.
+An empty label selector matches all objects.
+A null label selector matches no objects.
+* **strategy**: [IoK8SApiAppsV1DeploymentStrategy](#iok8sapiappsv1deploymentstrategy): DeploymentStrategy describes how to replace existing pods with new ones.
+* **template**: [IoK8SApiCoreV1PodTemplateSpec](#iok8sapicorev1podtemplatespec) (Required): PodTemplateSpec describes the data a pod should have when created from a template

+## IoK8SApiAppsV1DeploymentStrategy
+### Properties
+* **rollingUpdate**: [IoK8SApiAppsV1RollingUpdateDeployment](#iok8sapiappsv1rollingupdatedeployment): Spec to control the desired behavior of rolling update.
+* **type**: string: Type of deployment.
+Can be "Recreate" or "RollingUpdate".
+Default is RollingUpdate.

+## IoK8SApiAppsV1RollingUpdateDeployment
+### Properties
+* **maxSurge**: string: IntOrString is a type that can hold an int32 or a string.
+When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
+This allows you to have, for example, a JSON field that can accept a name or number.
+* **maxUnavailable**: string: IntOrString is a type that can hold an int32 or a string.
+When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
+This allows you to have, for example, a JSON field that can accept a name or number.

 ## IoK8SApiAppsV1DeploymentStatus
 ### Properties
 * **availableReplicas**: int: Total number of available pods (ready for at least minReadySeconds) targeted by this deployment.